aws-amplify/amplify-flutter/packages/aft/README.md

 - `run`: defines the script which will run

 ### Package Selectors
-The `from` option specifies as package selector which is a way to describe which packages (or more specifically, package paths) a script will run from.
+The `from` option specifies a package selector which is a way to describe which packages (or more specifically, package paths) a script will run from.

 Selectors can be:
 - A built-in selector:
   - `all`: All packages in the repo
-  - `dev`: All development packages (those which are neither examples nor tests)
   - `example`: Example apps
   - `test`: Packages used exclusively for testing
+  - `dev`: All development packages (those which are neither examples nor tests)
   - `root`: Selects the root repo directory
   - `current`: Selects the current directory
   - `dart`: All Dart packages